Mahdi-Alizadeh96/rust-activities/README.md

     - Display the current date and time
 - b.
 Inline Modules
     -  The existing program is complete, but all the code exists in a single module.
 This code can benefit from being organized into multiple modules.
+- c.
+External Modules
+    - The existing program is complete, but all the code exists in a single module.
+This code can benefit from being organized into multiple external modules.